Delfino-Luis/w3schools-javaScript-course/JS Tutorial/_2_JS Introduction/READNE_JS_Introduction.md

 document.getElementById("demo").style.display = "block";

-`Did You Know?
+Did You Know?
 JavaScript and Java are completely different languages, both in concept and design.

-JavaScript was invented by Brendan Eich in 1995, and became an ECMA standard in 1997 ECMA-262 is the official name of the standard.
-ECMAScript is the official name of the language.`
+JavaScript was invented by Brendan Eich in 1995, and became an ECMA standard in 1997.

+ECMA-262 is the official name of the standard.
+ECMAScript is the official name of the language.